aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_CDK_Deployment_Manual.md

     );
 ```

 This framework also stores the pre-defined tags in RDS table `customer_feedback_category`, and initializes it in Lambda function inin_db_script.
 After downloading the framework, you can update your own pre-defined tags in [default_categories.json](../auto_tag/lambdas/init_db_script/default_categories.json) file.
 Please update this file before you run the Lambda function.
+After you run the Lambda function, you can modify the RDS table yourself.

 ### Upload the sample_data.csv to test the end to end workflow